Homes 'frozen up' in past winters before central heating

-Winters were much colder when I was growing up in the 1940s and 1950s - or was it just that heating was inadequate?
+That fact that being frozen up is not a feature of today is due to improved building practices with better insulation, warmer winters and the widespread installation of central heating.
 Homes started being centrally heated round about 1950 or 1960, but the date has to be an approximation because wealthier homes and public buildings had it earlier and poorer homes later.

+A compensation was that ponds were frozen solid, which was fun.
+In really bad winters, people were skating on the ponds.
+My mother took me to see, but wouldn't let me on the ice.
 In retrospect I am surprised that skating on ponds was allowed, but health and safety was not an issue then.
-I have since heard that people were trapped in broken ice once the thaw started, and some had to be taken to hospital.
+I have since heard that people were trapped under broken ice once the thaw started, and some had to be taken to hospital.

 The two smallest of us children slept between mum and dad to keep warm and the remaining three all slept in one bed.
 We resorted to putting house bricks on the fire until they changed to a light colour when hot, then lifting them off onto a shovel.
 They were then wrapped in an old piece of blanket and put into our beds.

-On cold Winter-mornings I used to love to look at the swirly patterns of ice on the inside of the window panes.
+On cold winter-mornings I used to love to look at the swirly patterns of ice on the inside of the window panes.
 My children can't believe that I used to sleep in such conditions.
 I am glad that they sleep in their warm double-glazed modern bedrooms, but part of me is sad that they will never experience the thrill of seeing those unique icy-patterns for themselves first thing in the morning.

-Once the pipes began to thaw, the search for leaks started.
+Once the pipes began to thaw, the search for leaks began.
 This was not always straightforward because water can seep along surfaces and just drip from its lowest point.
 The worst fear was that the drips were above a ceiling because if allowed to continue they could bring the ceiling down.

 Unfortunately it was seldom quick to get a plumber to come out to the house because so many houses were calling on plumbers' services.
 While waiting for a plumber's arrival, buckets were placed to collect the water.
 If it was a bad leak, emptying and replacing the buckets was continuous work.
 Where sinks were frozen up, the emptying had to be outside the house - a cold job.